cyrilletuzi/eslint-plugin-angular-modern/README.md

 A [blog post](https://dev.to/cyrilletuzi/angular-injection-context-lint-rules-say-goodbye-to-ng0203-error-3g5i) explains the context and the purpose of these rules in more details.

 > [!TIP]
-> This preset can and should always be enabled, even if a project has not yet migrated to `inject()`.
+> This safety preset can and should always be enabled, even if a project has not yet migrated to `inject()`.

 #### Custom functions